Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 We won't display this output again, unless it contains something interesting.

-## 3.2 Compiling our first program
+## 3.3 Compiling our first program

-### 3.2.1 Compile-time
+### 3.3.1 Compile-time
 You see that in the compilation phase, that only took a fraction of a second, which is called **compile-time**, a lot of things happen.
-As we will see later (§ 3.2.4 and chapter ??), Jai can do very complex things during compilation, even running entire programs!
+As we will see later (§ 3.3.4 and chapter § 26 and 30), Jai can do very complex things during compilation, even running entire programs!
 But as we will soon see with real programs that do something, Jai always compiles very fast.

 Let's analyze the compilation output: